RainbowResort/coppermine/plugins/annotate/readme.txt

 =====
 Move embedded JS into separate file
 Implement permission system (partially done)
+Bug (feature?): Users cannot edit/delete their own annotations (maybe config toggle?)
 Fix JS errors in IE
-Add new config option: free text annotation / drop down list of current free text annotations with possibility to create new one / drop down list of all users {eenemeenemuu - I made a mod/fork and already have some of this code ready.
-I'll implement it soon}
+Add new config option: free text annotation / drop down list of current free text annotations with possibility to create new one / drop down list of all users
-Bug: Users cannot edit/delete their own annotations Add mysql_free_result() to new queries
-Report to admin button for annotations?
-Avoid getRaw()
+Add new config option: Show 'List existing annotations of the currently viewed album' to usergroups xyz Add new config option: Show 'View all pictures of the same annotation' to usergroups xyz Report to admin button for annotations?
+Test in bridging mode (especially configuration and permission level detection)